 #8 Get Rid of Popcorn Ceilings

 If you live in a home that was built before the 21st century, you’re probably familiar with popcorn ceilings.
 Popcorn ceilings, or stipple ceilings, look like bumpy, textured surfaces that can ruin the value of your property.
 This is because most popcorn ceilings contain asbestos, which can cause mesothelioma when inhaled.
 Removing popcorn ceilings can be done simply by spraying the ceiling with water and then scraping away.
 However, it is extremely important to first test your ceiling for asbestos.
 If no trace of asbestos is found, only then can you get rid of popcorn ceilings safely.

 The fastest and easiest way to upgrade your home’s curb appeal is by repainting the front door.
 Give your boring door a fresh look by painting it a bold color that complements your exterior wall.
 A pop of classic white would go perfectly against a brick wall, while a rich brown color would be a nice contrast to a white exterior.
 You can repaint your front door by yourself with just a can of paint and a paint roller!
 You’ll have an upgraded entryway before the day ends.

 A home is an expensive investment.
 This means that you will have to put in extra effort to make sure that your property retains its value for years to come.
 With Luxury Property Care, you can leave the responsibilities to property managers who are experts at maintaining all kinds of properties and guide you on home decorating ideas on a budget.
 From making sure that your garden is lush to performing regular inspections, Luxury Property Care can help you maintain your property as well as earn from it.
-Get in touch with us today by calling (561) 944-2992 now so we can visit your luxury property and conduct a free evaluation.
+Get in touch with us today by calling (561) 944-2992 or filling out our contact form.